 The G20 Leaders in the November 2011 Cannes Summit Declaration called on the FSB to “undertake an ongoing monitoring and public reporting on compensation practices focused on remaining gaps and impediments to full implementation of these standards and carry out an ongoing bilateral complaint handling process to address level playing field concerns of individual firms”.

-The FSB published in November 2018 its fourth annual report on the implementation and effects of the G20 financial regulatory reforms.
+The FSB published in November 2020 its 2020 annual report on the implementation and effects of the G20 financial regulatory reforms.
 Below is an extract from this report on the status of implementation of compensation reforms.

 Status of implementation